• Skip to primary navigation

 • Use tools like EnergyRates.ca to find the lowest electricity rates in your area.

-• Avoid charging your car in cold temperatures as low temperatures will slow down the charging time, increasing your bill in the process.
+• Avoid charging your car in cold temperatures, as low temperatures will slow down the charging time, increasing your bill in the process.

 As we’ve mentioned above, one way to maximize your electric car savings is through using cost comparison tools like EnergyRates.ca – you can find the lowest electricity rates in provinces where electricity is deregulated (Alberta and Ontario).
 Plus, our experts can also help you find green energy rates and plans to help you further limit your carbon footprint.